youcan-shop/coding-challenges/Junior Software Engineer - Frontend (VueJS)/README.md

 ### Mockup

-A mockup describing the UI could be helpful for well understanding the brief, available here => https://app.moqups.com/sZB0qKZrxH/view
+A mockup describing the UI could be helpful for well understanding the brief, available [here](https://app.moqups.com/sZB0qKZrxH/view).

 ### UI & look